Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in three of their past 10 games and won one of those contests.
+- The Dodgers have played as the favorite in three of their past 10 games and have gone 2-1 in those contests.

 Dodgers Betting Records & Stats

-- The Dodgers have put together a 27-16 record in games they were listed as the moneyline favorite (winning 62.8% of those games).
+- The Dodgers have won 28 of the 44 games they were the moneyline favorite this season (63.6%).

-- Los Angeles has a 2-1 record (winning 66.7% of its games) when it has played as moneyline favorites of -250 or shorter.
+- Los Angeles has not yet played as moneyline favorites of -300 or shorter.

-- The Dodgers have an implied moneyline win probability of 71.4% in this contest.
+- The Dodgers have an implied moneyline win probability of 75% in this game.

-- Los Angeles has played in 54 games with an over/under set, and have combined with its opponents to go over the total 31 times (31-22-1).
+- In the 55 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 31 times (31-23-1).

-- The Dodgers have had a run line set for just two games this season, and failed to cover in both.
+- The Dodgers have had a spread set for only two contests this season, and failed to cover in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.